 For process models,

-string denoting the structural elements of a process model, such as,
+the structural elements of a process model, such as, the number of

 When working with the app, you specify the orders in the appropriate edit fields of corresponding model estimation dialogs.